Alignak-monitoring/alignak-doc/source/20_annexes/host.rst

 process_perf_data
   This directive is used to determine whether or not the processing of performance data is enabled for this host.
 Values: 0 = disable performance data processing, 1 = enable performance data processing.

-retain_status_information
-  This directive is used to determine whether or not status-related information about the host is retained across program restarts.
-This is only useful if you have enabled state retention using the :ref:`retain_state_information <configuration/main-advanced#retain_state_information>` directive.
-Value: 0 = disable status information retention, 1 = enable status information retention.

-retain_nonstatus_information
-  This directive is used to determine whether or not non-status information about the host is retained across program restarts.
-This is only useful if you have enabled state retention using the :ref:`retain_state_information <configuration/main-advanced#retain_state_information>` directive.
-Value: 0 = disable non-status information retention, 1 = enable non-status information retention.

 contacts
   This is a list of the *short names* of the :ref:`contacts <monitoring_objects/contact>` that should be notified whenever there are problems (or recoveries) with this host.
 Multiple contacts should be separated by commas.
 Useful if you want notifications to go to just a few people and don't want to configure :ref:`contact groups <monitoring_objects/contactgroup>`.
 You must specify at least one contact or contact group in each host definition.